NHSDigital/patient-switching-adaptors-mapping-documentation/referral requests/README.md

 | reasonCode                                   | mapped CodeableConcept from `RequestStatement / code` <sup>1</sup>                                                                                                                                  |
 | note                                         | mapped Annotation from `RequestStatement / text` & `RequestStatement / priorityCode` & `RequestStatement / priorityCode`                                                                            |

-1. If the SNOMED code is not found that a `Transfer-degraded referral` code is inserted instead (96431000000106)
+1. If the SNOMED code is not found then a `Transfer-degraded referral` code is inserted instead (96431000000106)

 The following Allergy Intolerance fields are not currently populated by the adaptor:
 - basedOn